psrenergy-docs/sddp-release-notes/docs/sddp18.0-changelog.md

 #### OptGen 2
   * Fixed an error related to the installed capacity of future projects in min/max investment constraints
   * Fixed an error in generic operative constraints including demand segment variables
+  * Fixed an error related to operative generic  constraints
+  * Fixed an error in generic operative constraints including demand segment variables

+### New features and improvements
+#### OptGen 2
+  * Improve warning message of excess generation infeasibility showing the name of each bus/area/system where it occurs

 # SDDP 18.0.2
 📅 Date: 2025-08-01<br>